GoogleCloudPlatform/terraform-google-enterprise-application/5-appinfra/README.md

    terraform -chdir=./envs/production apply
    ```

-If you receive any errors or made any changes to the Terraform config or `terraform.tfvars`, re-run `terraform -chdir=./envs/production plan` before you run `terraform -chdir=./envs/production apply`.
+If you receive any errors or made any changes to the Terraform config or `terraform.tfvars`, re-run `terraform -chdir=./envs/production plan` before you run `terraform apply -chdir=./envs/production`.